 - 3.1.1.
 Dún Laoghaire-Rathdown County Council GRANTED permission for the proposed development subject to 14 no. Conditions.
-Noted Conditions are summarised as follows: - The development shall be carried out in accordance with the plans, particulars, and specifications submitted, as amended by Further Information received on 16th February 2022, except where other conditions apply. - 2.
-The glazing within the stairwell windows of Houses 1 and 3; and the east looking windows at first and second floor level of House 4 shall be manufactured opaque or frosted glass and shall be permanently maintained.
-The application of film to the surface of clear glass is not acceptable.
-Reason: In the interests of residential amenities. - 3.
+Noted Conditions are summarised as follows: - The development shall be carried out in accordance with the plans, particulars, and specifications submitted, as amended by Further Information received on 21st February 2022, except where other conditions apply. - House Nos.
+1 to 4 shall have opaque or frosted glass glazing in their first and second-floor side (east and west) elevation windows.
+Film on clear glass is not acceptable, in the interests of residential amenities. - 3.
 Each of the four dwellings shall be used as a single dwelling unit and not be sub-divided or used as multiple habitable units. - 4.
 The developer shall implement all recommendations for tree retention and protection as outlined in the submitted tree report and accompanying drawings.
 The services of an Arboricultural Consultant shall be retained throughout the site development works, and a completion certificate signed by the Arborist shall be submitted for written agreement by the Planning Authority upon completion of the works. - 5.
 Prior to commencement of development, the contractor shall submit detailed method statements for works near the trees, in particular Tree No. 001, subject to the Tree Preservation Order SES/12/7, for the Planning Authority's written agreement.
 The method statements shall outline the measures that will be implemented to safeguard all trees for retention. - 6.
 The applicant shall submit a proposal for the infiltration or local reuse of all surface water for the Planning Authority's written approval prior to commencement of development.
-A soakaway, rainwater harvesting tank, raingarden, permeable paving, or other SuDS measure may be used, but a
+A soakaway, rainwater harvesting tank, raingarden, permeable paving, or other SuDS measure may be used, but a report signed by a Chartered Engineer shall be submitted if a soakpit is deemed infeasible.

-- report signed by a Chartered Engineer shall be submitted if a soakpit is deemed infeasible. - 11.
-The Developer shall pay €27,123.88 to the Planning Authority towards the provision of Roads Public Infrastructure and Facilities benefiting development in the area of the Authority, as provided for in the Development Contribution Scheme made by Dún Laoghaire-Rathdown County Council on 14th December 2015, prior to commencement or as otherwise agreed in writing with the Planning Authority. - 12.
+- 11. The Developer shall pay €27,123.88 to the Planning Authority towards the provision of Roads Public Infrastructure and Facilities benefiting development in the area of the Authority, as provided for in the Development Contribution Scheme made by Dún Laoghaire-Rathdown County Council on 14th December 2015, prior to commencement or as otherwise agreed in writing with the Planning Authority. - 12.
 The Developer shall pay €17,606.80 to the Planning Authority towards the provision of Community and Parks Public Infrastructure, Facilities and Amenities benefiting development in the area of the Authority, as provided for in the Development Contribution Scheme made by Dún Laoghaire-Rathdown County Council on 14th December 2015, prior to commencement or as otherwise agreed in writing with the Planning Authority.